Chapter 47, Arch Angel GabrielElizabeth Lin Johnson

 I leaned over and kissed him on the lips.
 He was stunned but didn’t pull back.
 I dropped him off at the bank without further conversation.
 When he got out, I told him.

 "It's time to tell her to move to the other bedroom.
-If she asks about the clothes just say you got them at the Mall, that you need them as you move on now that the marriage is over.
+If she asks about the clothes just say you got them as part of the new you, that you need them as you move on now that the marriage is over.
 That's all she is entitled to know.
-If she refuses to move, tries to argue, go for a walk, read a book, or go to a movie.
+If she refuses to move or tries to argue, go for a walk, read a book, or go to a movie.
 Move her out of the bedroom when she’s out.
 I'll check up on you in a couple of days.
 Let's see her reaction.
 Remember to take over the finances.
 Don't ask her, just start changing the accounts."

 "Well, how did ‘it go?"